Original Research ARTICLE

 Here, we aimed at exploring the extent of transboundary movement of PPR in West Africa using phylogenetic analyses based on partial N gene sequences.
 There are more than 160 million small ruminants in West Africa, with extensive livestock trade mostly from countries in the Sahel region toward southern West African countries (13, 14).
 PPR is endemic in West Africa, where it was first described in 1942 (15).
 Countries in the region implement vaccination against PPR but with limit success due to lack of funds and coordination (13).
 However, the implementation of regional projects such as the Regional Support Project Pastoralism in the Sahel (PRAPS, http://praps.cilss.int/) may improve the situation.

 Due to transhumance and poorly controlled movement of animals across the region, we expect to find evidence of close phylogenetic relationship between PPRV strains in West Africa.
-We collected samples and obtained partial N gene sequences from PPRV-infected small ruminants across countries within West and Central Africa.
+We collected samples and obtained partial N gene sequences from PPRV-infected small ruminants across countries within West Africa.
 This new sequence data was combined with publically available data from the region to perform phylogenetic analyses and test this hypothesis.